catberry/catberry/README.md

 structure in browser without reloading of page
 * A click on button or link with `data-event` attribute or hash in `href` raises an event in your modules automatically.
 Manual hash changing does the same thing.
-* Your application builds version of itself for browser using [browserify](http://browserify.org) (debug and release modes are supported)
+* Your application builds javascript bundle for browser using [browserify](http://browserify.org) (debug and release modes are supported)
 * All framework architecture is built using
 [Service Locator](http://en.wikipedia.org/wiki/Service_locator_pattern)